Lilí del Mónico: Early life and early career

-At the beginning of the decade of 1950 she held her first solo exhibition in the Paraguayan American Cultural Center (CCPA) in 1952 and participated in the Women's Hall of Fine Arts at the Union Club, both institutions of the Paraguayan capital.
+In 1952, she held her first solo exhibition in the Paraguayan American Cultural Center (CCPA).
+She participated in the Women's Hall of Fine Arts at the Union Club, both institutions of the Paraguayan capital.

 Trajectory

 The year 1954 was crucial to work out the later Paraguayan visual arts.
-Lilí del Mónico performed with the New Art Group the first Art Exhibition of Modern Art in Asuncion in the windows of stores and shops on the street Palma, the main avenue of the capital down town.
+Lilí del Mónico performed with the New Art Group the first Art Exhibition of Modern Art in Asunción in the windows of stores and shops on the street Palma, the main avenue of the capital down town.

 That same year, the group formed by Josefina Plá, Jose Parodi Laterza and Olga Blinder presented an exposition in Buenos Aires in the Argentine Society of Plastic Artists.

 This artist had since the beginning of her career intense participation in the cultural life of Paraguay.
-In 1960 she took part in several group exhibitions in Asuncion.
+In 1960 she took part in several group exhibitions in Asunción.
 In 1967 she made her second individual sample in the Kennedy Gallery.
-In 1968 he won the Gold Medal at the exhibition organized by the Society of Horticulture & Garden of Asuncion.
+In 1968 he won the Gold Medal at the exhibition organized by the Society of Horticulture & Garden of Asunción.